-Optical fiber cable is a similar product as communication copper cable, but in an enhanced version.
-The optical fiber cables are used in telecommunications, network operators, ratio network and etc., with the better useful life, safety conditions, speed and stability of transmission compared to communication copper cables.
-The weight and size of optical fiber cables are comparably smaller than communication copper cables, therefore they are considered as the new trend as a replacement of communication copper cable.
-However, communication copper cables are still widely use in connecting the personal computer and other electronic devices as optical fiber cables have not yet 100% replaced communication copper cables.
+Optical fiber cable is a similar product as data and communications cable, but in an enhanced version.
+The optical fiber cables are used in telecommunications, network operators, ratio network and etc., with the better useful life, safety conditions, speed and stability of transmission compared to data and communications cables.
+The weight and size of optical fiber cables are comparably smaller than data and communications cables, therefore they are considered as the new trend as a replacement of data and communications cable.
+However, data and communications cables are still widely use in connecting the personal computer and other electronic devices as optical fiber cables have not yet 100% replaced data and communications cables.